Expert insight on how family, society, and crisis creates stress for kids — and their faith.

 Shine, Baby, Shine!

 Madison Avenue equates good parenting with good marketing.
 If a girl’s bedroom resembles a high-gloss page in a Pottery Barn catalog and her clothes have designer labels, she’ll be an A student.
-If a boy played soccer at age 3 and has a wall of ribbons and gold cups, he’ll get a sports scholarship.
+When a boy played soccer at age 3 and has a wall of ribbons and gold cups, he’ll get a sports scholarship.
 If a preschooler’s birthday party is a hit at the country club, she’ll make the right friends.
 Unfortunately, these Madison-Avenue myths create competitive parents, who put pressure-cooker expectations on their kids.

 “No matter how hard I try, my dad is never happy,” says Ryan.
 “If I get a B in math or miss a high fly ball, I hear about it all week.
 Sometimes I think he’d like to trade me in for a different kid.”
 Ryan wishes his parents would accept him for himself.
 He may even be questioning whether he’s good enough for his heavenly father.